Claude Goasguen: Cabinet member

-From May to November 1995, he was Minister of State Reforms, Decentralisation and Citizenship.
-From April 1996 to May 1998, he was the General Secretary of the now defunct UDF, and from June 1998 to April 2002, he was vice-president and spokesperson of the defunct Liberal Democracy.
-Since 2003, he has also worked as a lawyer in Paris.
+From May to November 1995, Goasguen served as Minister of State Reforms, Decentralisation and Citizenship under Prime Minister Juppé.
+From April 1996 to May 1998, he was secretary general of the now-defunct FD and its successor the UDF; from June 1998 to April 2002, he was vice-president and spokesperson of the now-defunct Liberal Democracy.
+From 2003, he also worked as a lawyer in Paris.

 He was well known for his controversial comments on the Palestinian people and on the Muslim community living in France.

 Goasguen was a vigorous supporter of oppressed Christian minorities in the Near East and has spoken prominently at public meetings concerning them in Autumn 2015.
 He was a recipient of the Legion of Honour.
 He died on 28 May 2020 in Issy-les-Moulineaux at the age of 75 from a heart attack after having contracted COVID-19 earlier in March during the COVID-19 pandemic in France.
 He was replaced in the Assembly by Sandra Boëlle.